taw00/stockfish-rpm/README.md

-# Stockfish: Powerful open-source chess engine
+# Stockfish — a powerful open-source chess engine

 _.&nbsp;.&nbsp;.&nbsp;packaged for Fedora, CentOS, and OpenSUSE_